Raghu-murugankutty/Data-Science-Portfolio-Projects/README.md

 <hr>

  - ## Employee attrition rate dataset ([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://jovian.ai/raghu-rayirath/employee-attrition-rate-eda-visualization-model-creation-evaluation-v1)):
-    - This dataset contains employee details with 35 different features.
+    - `This dataset contains employee details with 35 different features`.
 This data set was created by IBM data scientists.
     - Some of the features from the datasets are attrition, business travel, environmental satisfaction, job involvement, percentage salary increase, and other features.
     - I used Python frameworks such as Pandas and Numpy to perform data exploration and understand the dataset in depth.
     - used Python visualization libraries to understand the dataset visually, such as the distribution of the dataset and its features.